Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 </script>
 ```

 This is what that page looked like.
-While it is incredibly basic in nature, its purpouse was to demonstrate the functionality of the voting interface to the client.
+While it is incredibly basic in nature, its purpose was to demonstrate the functionality of the voting interface to the client.

 >![Vote Client](Final-Images/Vote%20Client%20Unthemed.png)

+### Phase 2 Evaluation

+#### Short Term Learnings

+Again I was unable to complete the majority of the goals set out in this phase.
+This was due to the fact that I was unable to get a meeting with my client to discuss the design of the voting interface.
+I was too focused on trying to get feedback on my project, rather than making improvements in other ares of the project.
+This and my time management skills as I felt like I devoted too much time to my other assignments rather than focusing on this phase.

+#### Long Term Learnings

+My long term learnings from this final phase of development is that I need to not only be more realistic when setting goals, but have a better understanding of what I need to do to achieve those goals.
+As hard as I tried to be proactive at getting feedback I believe that I was too rigid with my structure, such that I felt like I couldn't continue without getting feedback from my client.
+A better use of my time would have been making improvements to other areas of the project.

 ## Future Phase Of Development